 Why reading is important for babies and young children

 Reading stories with children has benefits for grown-ups too.
-This special time together promotes bonding and helps to build your relationship, laying the groundwork for your child’s later social, communication and interpersonal skills.
+The special time you spend reading together promotes bonding and helps to build your relationship.

 Storytelling and songs

 You might like to make up your own stories or share family stories.
-Your child will learn words and develop his language skills from songs, stories and conversations you share together.
+Your child will learn words and develop language skills from the songs, stories and conversations you share together.

 Reading to your child in other languages

 Don’t worry if English isn’t your child’s first language.
-Knowing another language will actually help her learn English when she starts playgroup, kindergarten or school.
+Being bilingual actually helps your child learn English when she starts playgroup, kindergarten or school.

 Dual-language books are a great resource, and many children’s books are published in two languages.
 If you speak a language other than English at home, reading dual-language books with your child might also help you become more familiar with English.

-Another option is to read a book aloud in English and talk about it with your child in whatever language feels most comfortable to both of you.
+Another option is to read a book aloud in English or listen to an audio book in English and then talk about the story with your child in whatever language feels most comfortable.